vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/08_vihita-vyavasthAna-paddhatiH.md

 <details><summary>English</summary>

 36-37.
-"As the favourite of a king destroying a channel inaugurated by the king, even though he be indif- ferent towards it-a channel which is of public use, which is beautiful and which sustains the growth of many plants-
+"As the favourite of a king destroying a channel inaugurated by the king, even though he be indifferent towards it-a channel which is of public use, which is beautiful and which sustains the growth of many plants-
 </details>